CONFEST-2026/confest-2026.github.io/workshops/index.md

 layout: default
 subnav: workshops
 ---
+# Workshops at CONFEST 2026

-More details regarding the workshops at CONFEST 2026 will be provided in due time.
+Details regarding the workshops at CONFEST 2026 will be provided here in due time.